SkywardAI/skywardai.io/docs/development/build_and_run.md

 ---
 layout: default
-title: Buil
+title: Build and Run
-nav_order: 1
+parent: Development
 ---

-# Running the SkywardAI Chat backend with the modified code locally
+# Building code and running the application

 The SkywardAI Chat backend is a Python-based application that uses the FastAPI framework to provide a RESTful API for the SkywardAI Chat frontend.
 This guide will walk you through the process of setting up the backend on your local machine.